-MRE took the P2 and ran with it.
-When we visited in November 2015, teachers told us that this was the best way they’d ever taught character – and was having a huge impact on students’ relationships in just two months.
+MRE took P2 and ran with it.
+When we visited in November 2015, teachers told us that this was the best way they’d ever taught character – and had a huge impact on students’ relationships in just two months.
 After hearing more powerful personal stories from students, teachers, and parents, we knew it was our duty to bring the P2 to schools across the country.

-In growing the P2, we use powerful lessons learned from our deployments.
+In growing P2, we use powerful lessons learned from our deployments.
 We follow the simple guidelines that autonomy is crucial and you must trust the person on the ground.

 Each school and every classroom is different.
-Instead of a mandatory pedagogy and curriculum, we provide easy-to-use and engaging resources — and then trust educators in the classroom – who know their students best – to implement P2 in the most impactful way possible.
+Instead of a mandatory pedagogy and curriculum, we provide easy-to-use and engaging resources — and then trust educators in the classroom to implement P2 in the most impactful way possible.
 Empowering teachers to master the 24 character strengths language and concepts – and equipping them with resources – drives success in classrooms and schools.

 Educators at our Partner Schools have fueled P2’s growth.
 Teachers are servant leaders dedicated to empowering students everywhere.
 When they see something that works, they want others to join and thrive.
-And they’re telling us that the P2 works.
+And they’re telling us that P2 works.

-The P2 is a movement driven through organic word-of-mouth growth. #P2Catalysts in one school or district talk about the impact it’s having at their school and recommend it to others.
-That is why we grew from one Partner School in Liverpool in 2015, to 33 Partner Schools in 11 states in 2016, and are now in over 500 schools in 23 states.
+P2 is a movement driven through organic word-of-mouth growth. #P2Catalysts in one school or district talk about P2’s impact at their school and recommend it to others.
+That is why we grew from one Partner School in 2015, to 33 Partner Schools in 11 states in 2016, and are now partnered with over 830 schools in more than 20 states.

 The Positivity Project aims to reach 10,000 schools and 5 million students nationwide by 2030.